 Due to players already missing with injuries or off on international duty, coupled with the unexpected absences of center back Lamine Sané (leg injury) and midfielder/right back Will Johnson (illness), Kreis was forced into a makeshift lineup.
-He started Allen at right back and slotted Tony Rocha next to Chris Schuler in the midfield.
+He started Allen at right back and slotted Tony Rocha next to Chris Schuler in central defense.
 Josué Colmán started up top in place of the injured Dom Dwyer, with Stefano Pinho returning to the bench.
 The squad was so thin that both backup goalkeepers made the 18.

 Orlando City started the game more or less holding possession but taking shots from outside the penalty area.
-Unfortunately, the Lions couldn’t get any of them on target shooting way wide or over the bar.
+Unfortunately, the Lions couldn’t get any of them on target, shooting way wide or over the bar.
 That inability to threaten goalkeeper Patrick McLain allowed the Fire to get on the board first.

 Chicago struck in the 13th minute off a set piece.
 Mohamed El-Munir was booked after contact with Diego Campos above the penalty area, setting the Fire up with a free kick in a dangerous spot.
-Aleksandar Katai stepped into the set piece and beat Bendik with a shot into the upper 90 on the left side.
+Katai stepped into the set piece and beat Bendik with a shot into the upper 90 on the left side.
 Bendik appeared to be caught mid-hop as he prepared, possibly thinking Bastian Schweinsteiger would take the kick after a Katai dummy.
 Bendik was so off-balance on the save attempt that he reached across his body with his trailing hand to try to stop the shot.

 “Very disappointing.
 The first decision that awards them the free kick they score off of was ludicrous.
 Absolutely ludicrous.
 Never a foul,” Kreis said.
 “And so we shouldn’t be behind in that game.”